scuiaa555/scuiaa555.github.io/_posts/2017-02-26-Stein's phenomenon.md

 share: true
 ---

-This piece of note also serves as the practise of transferring jupyter notebook to markdown.
+This piece of note also serves as the practise of transferring jupyter notebook to markdown

 `$ jupyter nbconvert *.ipynb --to markdown`

+and test of Mathjax.

 ## Stein's Phenomenon